This web page constitutes my official INFS 410 Course Syllabus, and was last

 Tests and exams missed without an accepted excuse yield zero.

 Acceptance of excused absence is at instructor's sole disgression.
 Documentation may be requested.
 Pre-approval is recommended.

 - Cheating is not tolerated, period.

 I will cover material in the order that I determine as the class progresses.

-(including writing SQL and PL/SQL).
+an emphasis on writing SQL.
 Assignment content is subject to change.